Lilliputian Hitcher: Cultural references and themes

+According to the Evangelion Encyclopedia, published along with the Italian Platinum Edition of the series, the staff wanted Iruel to suggest an answer to the debate between evolutionism and creationism.
 The title of the episode is a reference to Iruel and the Lilliputians, a race of tiny men mentioned in Jonathan Swift's Gulliver's Travels.
 The names of the three Magi constitute a reference to the three wise men from the East mentioned in Matthew's Gospel, whom tradition indicates as Balthasar, Gaspar, and Melchior.
+Their names firstly appread in an eighth-century religious chronicle named Excerpta Latina Barbari.
+The Magi System, developed by Naoko, looks like a human brain and has been compared to the concept of artificial intelligence.
+Each of the individual computers has a slightly different programming model, so that they metaphorically reflect Naoko as a scientist, mother, and woman.
 According to the official Evangelion film books, like the three astrologers from whom it takes its name, the supercomputer is composed of three independent calculators that to solve any kind of problem consult each other and make a decision by majority.
-Writers Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly wrote that, as later Christian traditional identified Magi as astrologers and scholars, the Magi System "operates as a council of the wise and sometimes even as an oracle of sorts".
+Writers Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly wrote that, as later Christian tradition identified Magi as astrologers and scholars, the Magi System "operates as a council of the wise and sometimes even as an oracle of sorts".

-According to the Evangelion Encyclopedia, published along with the Italian Platinum Edition of the series, the staff wanted Iruel to suggest an answer to the debate between evolutionism and creationism.
-"Lilliputian Hitcher" through the operation of the Magi also deepens the mother-daughter relationship between Ritsuko and Naoko, whose personality is imprinted in the supercomputers.
-The Magi System looks like a human brain and has been compared to the concept of artificial intelligence.
-Academic Mariana Ortega noted how Ritsuko enters the Magi System in the course of the operation just as Evangelion's pilots enter the mechas, inside of which the souls of their mothers are stored.
-Ortega therefore described the mother figure in Evangelion as metaphorically and literally "cannibalistic".
-Sharalyn Orbaugh similarly noted how "it's noteworthy that, in every case, it is a woman whose complete intercorporation with the inorganic has produced the weapons powerful enough to resist the Angels".
+"Lilliputian Hitcher" through the operation of the Magi also deepens Ritsuko's characterization, with a particular focus on the mother-daughter relationship between Ritsuko and Naoko, who developed the Magi's basic theory and whose personality is imprinted in the supercomputers.
+Academic Susan J. Napier noted that Ritsuko confesses that she never liked her mother in the episode.
+Mechademia journal writer Mariana Ortega also noted how Ritsuko enters the Magi System in the course of the operation just as Evangelion's pilots enter the mechas, inside of which the souls of their mothers are stored.
+Ortega therefore described the mother figure in Neon Genesis Evangelion as metaphorically and literally "cannibalistic".
+Scholar Sharalyn Orbaugh similarly wrote that, "it's noteworthy that, in every case, it is a woman whose complete intercorporation with the inorganic has produced the weapons powerful enough to resist the Angels".
+For writer David Bordonaba-Plou, Misato and Ritsuko use their human intuition to defeat Iruel, not relying solely on technology, another recurring theme in the series.
+Anime Feminist writers agreed that Neon Genesis Evangelion passes the Bechdel test, since Misato and Ritsuko talk about different things, their past, and they razz and respect each other's work.
+According to scholar Giuseppe Gatti, the episode also thematizes how "the relationship of intimacy between postbiotic assemblages turns out to be anything but tending to homeostatic balance or mutual benefit".